purwar1997/portfolio-project-4/Readme.md

 **Time took to complete this project :** 3 hours

-## Things I learnt by creating this project :-
+## What I learnt by doing this project :-

 - How to create a navigation bar
 - How to use CSS psuedo selectors `:first-child` and `nth-child()`